xelatihy/yocto-gl/docs/index.md

 for readability.
 In the future, we will increase the use of templates in math code, while keeping many APIs explicitly typed.

-We support both exceptions and return codes for error reporting.
-For example, we have two versions of many IO operations that either use boolean flags and error strings for human readable errors, or throw exceptions with the same error string.
-Internally exceptions are used, since they provide cleaner code and where in fact faster ion low-level parsers.
-At the moment, exceptions are only used in IO functions and to report "programmer" errors, namely when preconditions or post conditions are violated in functions.
+For error handling in IO we either return status object or an interface that uses boolean flags and error strings.
+Internally exceptions are used when used by external libraries, but otherwise no exception are used.
+At the moment, exceptions are only used to report "programmer errors", namely when preconditions or post conditions are violated in functions, just lime the standard library does.

 ## License